Vessel Sourcing Service

 Second-Hand Vessel Sourcing for Serious Buyers

-Finding a vessel is not the same as finding a suitable vessel.
-Many ships appear available on the market, but not all are technically acceptable, commercially realistic, inspectable, deliverable or suitable for the buyer’s intended trade.
+Many vessels appear available in the market, but not all are technically acceptable, commercially realistic, inspectable, deliverable or suitable for the buyer’s intended trade.

 Our vessel sourcing service is suitable for: